techidaily/site-win11-tips/source/_posts/elevating-the-gaming-experience-winning-strategies-for-ps1-and-windows-duckstations-guide.md

  We'll be using its "primary" variant, the Windows version, for this article.
 Everything we'll see, except for the installation method, should be (more or less) applicable to the other versions.

-1. Go to[Duckstation's official Github page](https://github.com/stenzek/duckstation) and download the app.
+1. Go to [Duckstation's official Github page](https://github.com/stenzek/duckstation) and download the app.
 Duckstation does not include an installer, so simply extract its archive to a folder of your choice.
 2. Locate Duckstation's executable file within that folder.
 It should be similar to**duckstation-qt-x64-ReleaseLTCG.exe** .
 3. Right-click the file and, while holding down the right mouse button, drag and drop it to your desktop to create a shortcut.
 This eliminates the need to seek its executable whenever you want to play your favorite PlayStation game.